 What is Attention Deficit Hyperactivity Disorder (ADHD)?

 ADHD is a neurological condition affecting a person’s ability to control his or her attention and/or behaviour.
 People with ADHD usually show one or more symptoms of hyperactivity, inattention, and impulsivity.
-The cause of ADHD are not known.
-Studies have found that ADHD largely runs in families and children who have suffered a brain injury may show some behaviors similar to those of ADHD.
+The cause of ADHD is not known.
+Studies have found that ADHD largely runs in families and children who have suffered a brain injury may show some behaviours similar to those of ADHD.

 Symptoms of ADHD can appear in children as early as three years old.
 Different symptoms may also appear in different settings, depending on the demands the situation may require for the child to demonstrate self-control.
 For example, a 5 year old child with hyperactive behaviour may not be picked up as children at that age are not required to stay seated for long periods.